wkolowski/Type-Theory-Wishlist/README.md

   fun (x : A, y : B) => ...
 ```

-There's also an alternative notation which uses more parentheses, but it's discouraged (we will see one way in which its useful very soon).
+There's also an alternative notation which uses more parentheses, but it's discouraged (we will see one way in which it's useful very soon).

 ```
 f : (x : A) (y : B) -> C x y :=